Residence Halls & Eastview Terrace

 University Police Services hires student Auxiliary Offices to check for propped doors in residence halls, monitor activities in the commons building, and assist students who have questions or difficulties with the card access system.
 In general, they are on duty from 5:00 p.m. to 7:00 a.m., although shifts and locations vary from area to area an on weekdays and weekends.

 Students play a critical role in maintaining a safe and secure environment within the residence halls.
-Even with security assistants and a sophisticated a mechanical card access system, the safety and security of the residents can be compromised by careless resident behavior.
-Students should always lock their room door and refrain from propping open a door.
+Even with security assistants and a sophisticated card access system, student safety and security can be compromised by careless behavior.
+Always lock your room door and don't prop doors open.

 Safety and Security Tips:

-- Students should not allow strangers to enter the residence hall with them.
+- Do not allow strangers to enter the residence hall with you.

-- Students should notify the staff member on duty if someone has insisted upon entering the hall with them.
-The student should try to get a good description of the offender and observe the direction in which he/she moves.
+- Notify the staff member on duty if someone has insisted on entering the hall with you.
+Get a good description of the person and which way they're going.

-- Students should keep their rooms locked at all times, even when they are sleeping, and especially when they are leaving the room or building.
+- Keep your room door locked at all times, even when you are sleeping, and especially when you leave the room or building.

-- A malfunctioning card access reader or door should be reported immediately.
+- Report a malfunctioning card access reader or door immediately.

-- Students should meet any guests/visitors at the lobby door.
+- Meet your visitors at the lobby door.

-- Students should not lend their id+ cards or room keys to others.
+- Do not lend your id+ card or room key to others.

-- Lost or stolen id+ cards should be reported immediately.
+- Report lost or stolen id+ cards immediately.

 Report Suspicious Activity Immediately

-Some people fail to report suspicious activity because they are not aware of what seemingly innocent activities might be suspicious.
-Others may notice activity and may be hesitant to call for fear of seeming over-reactive or embarrassed.
+Some people don't report suspicious activity because they don't recognize it.
+Others may notice activity but hesitate to call for fear of seeming over-reactive.
 Still others take it for granted that someone else has called.
 Students should call immediately about any suspicious activity.
+It's better to act and be safe.

 - Persons going from room to room trying doorknobs